arsy786/mern-crud-app/README.md

 In this example, we define three middleware functions: loggerMiddleware, authMiddleware, and errorMiddleware.
 The loggerMiddleware function logs the request method, URL, and timestamp to the console.
 The authMiddleware function checks if the user is authenticated before allowing access to protected routes.
 The errorMiddleware function handles errors that occur during the request-response cycle by logging the error to the console and returning an error response to the client.

-We then add the middleware functions to the Express app using the use() method.
+We then add the middleware functions to the Express app using the `use()` method.
 We add the loggerMiddleware globally, so it will be executed for every incoming request.
 We add the authMiddleware locally to a specific route, so it will only be executed for requests to that route.
 Finally, we add the errorMiddleware globally to handle any errors that occur during the request-response cycle.

 <ins>For MERN Stack Apps:</ins>

-We use `app.use(cors());` in Express when building a MERN (MongoDB, Express, React, Node) stack app to enable Cross-Origin Resource Sharing (CORS).
+- We use `app.use(cors());` in Express when building a MERN (MongoDB, Express, React, Node) stack app to enable Cross-Origin Resource Sharing (CORS).

-CORS is a security feature implemented by web browsers that prevents a web page from making requests to a different domain than the one that served the web page.
+- CORS is a security feature implemented by web browsers that prevents a web page from making requests to a different domain than the one that served the web page.
 In the context of a MERN stack app, this means that the React client running in the user's browser cannot make requests to the Express server running on a different domain.

-By using `app.use(cors())` in Express, we are telling the server to include CORS headers in its responses, which will allow the React client to make requests to the Express server from a different domain.
+- By using `app.use(cors())` in Express, we are telling the server to include CORS headers in its responses, which will allow the React client to make requests to the Express server from a different domain.

-Note that it's important to properly configure CORS to avoid potential security vulnerabilities.
-For example, you may want to limit which domains are allowed to make requests to your server by passing an options object to cors().
+- Note that it's important to properly configure CORS to avoid potential security vulnerabilities.
+For example, you may want to limit which domains are allowed to make requests to your server by passing an options object to `cors()`.

-## 9. Extra Features

-### 9.1.
+### 8.1.
 Exceptions

 In an Express REST API, we can use an exception handler to catch and handle errors that occur during the execution of our application.
 Here's an example of how we can create an exception handler in an Express app:

 <ins>NOTE:</ins>